 Today we're going to breakdown the choices for project managing events.
-They fall into 3 categories: Project Management Platforms, To-Do List Apps, and Productivity Tools.
+They fall into three categories: Project Management Platforms, To-Do List Apps, and Productivity Tools.

 Project Management Platforms

 EventGeek is a project management tool made exclusively by and for events.
 As events people ourselves, we're a bit biased but we believe that event professionals deserve their own platform.
 Events are not knowledge projects - they need specialized management tools.
 The logistics and collaboration that goes into running a successful real-world event is very different from the process of creating software.
-EventGeek is currently in beta, but you can sign up for a demo & free trial here.
+Sign up for a demo & free trial of EventGeek here.

-Productivity tools are a really broad category.
-The term used refer to essential workplace software like Microsoft Office.
+Productivity tools is a really broad category.
+The term is used refer to essential workplace software like Microsoft Office.
 But in today’s mobile and collaborative professional world, the category is expanding to include both old and new solutions.

 Pen and Paper